 THE THIRD LINE

-- Absolute Drawdown is the drawdown with respect to the initial balance.
+- Absolute Drawdown is the drawdown to the initial balance.
 Absolute drawdown is not a very useful parameter.

-- Maximal Drawdown is maximum drawdown on the account.
-This parameter describes the degree of risk of your trading strategy and it is exactly this parameter that we will analyze as the basis of the trading strategy from the point of view of risks.
+- Maximal Drawdown is a maximum drawdown on the account.
+This parameter describes the degree of risk of your trading strategy and it is exactly this parameter that we will analyze as the basis of the trading strategy.

 Even if the strategy showed profits (Total Net Profi t> 0) as a result of the test, the presence of too high maximum drawdown should indicate its non-viability.
 Sooner or later there will come a moment when a protracted series of losses or too much loss at one moment will bring to naught all the work of the trader.